Christo Grozev: Early life

 Grozev was born in Plovdiv on 20 May 1969.
 Between 1984 and 1988, he attended Plovdiv's English Language High School.
 In 1995, he graduated from the American University in Bulgaria with a Bachelor of Arts degree in "Mass Communication and Media Studies".
 He later received an Executive MBA, a Master of Law and Economics and a Master of Laws from Imadec Executive Education, specializing in Finance, Law, Economics and International Law.
+Grozev also speaks and writes Russian fluently.